Add A/B test variants without flows or paywalls

-You can measure the impact of your paywall by running an A/B test against an empty variant.
-One variant shows your paywall; the other shows nothing.
-Your app reads a flag from the paywall’s remote config to decide whether to render.
+You can measure the impact of your flow or paywall by running an A/B test against an empty variant.
+One variant shows your flow/paywall; the other shows nothing.
+Your app reads a flag from the remote config to decide whether to render.

 How it works

-The setup uses two paywalls in the same placement:
+The setup uses two flows/paywalls in the same placement:

-• Paywall A: The paywall you want to test, with show_paywall set to true in its remote config.
+• Flow/Paywall A: The flow or paywall you want to test, with show_paywall set to true in its remote config.

-• Paywall B: An empty paywall with show_paywall set to false in its remote config.
+• Flow/Paywall B: An empty flow or paywall with show_paywall set to false in its remote config.

-When getPaywall returns a paywall, your app reads the show_paywall flag.
-If the flag is true, the app renders the paywall.
-If the flag is false, the app skips rendering and the user continues without a paywall.
+When the SDK returns a flow or paywall, your app reads the show_paywall flag.
+If the flag is true, the app renders it.
+If the flag is false, the app skips rendering and the user continues without seeing anything.

 1. Add the show_paywall flag in remote config

-You need two paywalls in the same placement: Paywall A (the one you want to test) and Paywall B (an empty paywall).
+You need two flows or paywalls in the same placement: Flow/Paywall A (the one you want to test) and Flow/Paywall B (an empty one).
 Add a show_paywall field to each so your app can branch on the same key for both variants.

-1. Open the Paywalls section in the Adapty main menu and select Paywall A.
+1. Open the Flows/Paywalls section in the Adapty main menu and select Flow/Paywall A.

-3. In the Table view, click Add row and create a field with the name show_paywall and the value true.
+3. Create a field with the name show_paywall and the value true.
 In the JSON view, the entry looks like:

 {